stockgeist/stockgeist-client-python/README.md

 The documentation describing all functionality of this Python package is hosted at

 ## Installation
-The package can be installed using `pip`:

-`pip install stockgeist`

-If you would like to try out the latest features which may not be available from PyPI version, you can install the package directly from this repository:
+You can install the package directly from this repository:

 `pip install git+https://github.com/stockgeist/stockgeist-client-python.git`